spencerhaugh/spencerhaugh/README.md

 ## 🔭 I’m currently working on ...
-Finding my first dev job!
-Working hard on that, as well as on building a great portfolio of apps and making connections in the industry.
+Leveling up at my first dev job!
+Working hard on that, as well as on continuing to build on my portfolio projects, and just becoming a better resource for my company and dev team.
 ![Spencer Haugh's Github Stats](https://github-readme-stats.vercel.app/api?username=spencerhaugh&show_icons=true&theme=gruvbox)

 ## 🌱 I’m currently learning ...
-Strengthening my knowledge of React by building more projects, and just wrapped up a Data Structures & Algorithms course!
-Next up: Going even deeper into React and Next.js!
+Angular!
+This is a framework that, frankly, has always intimidated me.
+But I am conquering both Typescript and Angular as both are needed in my current role!
 ![Spencer Haugh's Most Used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=spencerhaugh&layout=compact)

 ## 👯 I’m looking to collaborate on ...
-A career path!
-Of course, I'd love to collaborate on projects as soon as my job search is complete!
-However, I'm always open to ideas.
+I excited about continuing to strengthen my Angular knowledge, I'm always excited about React projects, and I'm very curious to mess around with Game Dav and C#.
+As always, I'm always open to ideas.
 Give me a shout!

 ## 💬 Ask me about ...
 Anything bicycle-related! :bike: